-Dig out your wellington boots and enjoy the fresh air of the countryside at Brockhampton Estate this January.
+Dig out your wellington boots and enjoy the fresh air of the countryside at Brockhampton Estate this winter.

 There are six walking routes on the estate suitable for all ages and abilities.
 Bring the whole family including the family dog and explore miles of our woods and parkland.
 Enjoy the spectacular views of the countryside during the winter months when the trees are bare and wildlife is more visible than at any other time of the year.